Jeleel2020/Salmon_Yeasts_Microbiota/README.md

 Content of files in this resposiotry

-- Code -- The scripts used for all the analysis in the manuscript

   -  Functions -- These are the functions used for graphs
      - 01_plot_frequency.R -- function used in code '02_Pre-processing.Rmd'.
 This was used to identify the contaminants in the sample
      - 02_plot_prevalence.R -- function used in code '02_Pre-processing.Rmd'.
 This was used to identify the contaminants in the sample